 0).
 It's assigned material determines which surface is used for physical interactions.

 The greyboxing shape is not meant to be used for dynamic collisions.
-That means, if you attach a dynamic PhysX actor, it will not get the necessary physical setup to behave correctly.
+That means, if you attach a dynamic Jolt actor, it will not get the necessary physical setup to behave correctly.
 Instead, its collision mesh will simply be disabled entirely.
 You can therefore use greybox shapes for dynamic objects, but you need to add the required physics shapes yourself.